-History of Psychiatric Hospitalization or Admissions to Crisis Centers -A child who has been admitted to an inpatient psychiatric facility or crisis center (collectively referred to as "facility") in their lifetime.
+• History of Psychiatric Hospitalization or Admissions to Crisis Centers -

-Provider must upload and attach to the electronic PA Adjustment Request one of the following: (1) Discharge summary from the facility; or
+A child who has been admitted to an inpatient psychiatric facility or crisis center (collectively referred to as "facility") in their lifetime.

-- (1) Discharge summary from the fac
+Provider must upload and attach to the electronic PA Adjustment Request one of the following:

-- (2) Admission note from facility.
+- (1) Discharge summary from the facility; or - (2) Admission note from facility.

-- Disability Determination for Mental Health Reasons -
+Disability Determination for Mental Health Reasons -